hugorplobo/vector.h/README.md

 > Returns a pointer to the first element (The example will be in the next function)

 12. `IteratorInt endInt(VectorInt*)`
-> Returns a pointe to the last element
+> Returns a pointer to the last element

 ```c
 VectorInt numbers = createVectorInt(0);